themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 The way Sass works is by creating `.scss` files that you later compile into valid CSS.
 You can see that our initial setup left you with a few of those files ready to go in your website's cleverly named `sass` directory.

-We'll work with those a little more in a bit.
+We'll work with those in a little bit.

 #### Compass